 EOF

-Execute the script manually whenever you want to update to the latest 3.13.x patch release:
+Execute the helper manually whenever you want to update to the latest 3.13.x patch release:

 Avoid automating this with cron.
-Compilation can fail due to missing dependencies, test failures, or network issues.
-Run the script manually and review the output to catch any errors before they affect your projects.
+Compilation can fail due to missing dependencies, build failures, or network issues.
+When the helper finds a newer patch version, it prompts before downloading, verifying, rebuilding, and installing into the same prefix.
+Run it manually and review the output before using the updated interpreter in projects.

 Compare Python Versions on Ubuntu (Reference)